🔍 Search Results

 📦 The Yiwu–Madrid Railway — World’s Longest Rail Freight Route

-Launched in 2014, the Yiwu–Madrid freight train covers 13,052 km across 8 countries (China, Kazakhstan, Russia, Belarus, Poland, Germany, France, Spain) in approximately 21 days — less than half the time of sea freight.
-It departs weekly from Yiwu's rail freight terminal, carrying small commodities, electronics, and manufactured goods to Europe.
+Launched in 2014, the Yiwu–Madrid freight train covers 13,052 km across China, Kazakhstan, Russia, Belarus, Poland, Germany, France, and Spain in approximately 21 days — less than half the time of sea freight.
+It departs weekly from Yiwu’s rail freight terminal, carrying small commodities and electronics to Europe.
 The return journey brings wine, olive oil, and industrial goods back to China.

 Why Visit Yiwu?